ishansshah20/rewards/README.md

 > 8) Open IntelliJ.
 On top click on File->Open.
 Select the pom.xml in the project folder and select add as project.
 This will add project into your IntelliJ IDE.
 For detailed tutorial [click here](https://vaadin.com/learn/tutorials/modern-web-apps-with-spring-boot-and-vaadin/importing-running-and-debugging-a-java-maven-project-in-intellij-idea)
 >
 > 9) Click on the play button on top.
 It will start your project.
-Generally the project starts at localhost:8080  but in case it does not, got your console and see last second line it will show the port at which your porject is running.
+Generally the project starts at localhost:8080  but in case it does not, go to your console and see last second line it will show the port at which your porject is running.
+>
+> 10) Now to check our end points(APIs/Services) we would need a postman.
+Its a tool that will simulate various types of request sent to our webservice.
+For more details about postman [click here](https://www.postman.com/api-platform/).
+>
+11) Open postman and click import on the top.
+Select Fetch Rewards.postman_collection from your project folder.
+>
+12) In the request collection you will see 5 add/transaction requests, 1 spend/rewards request and 1 get/balance request.
+>
+13) First send 5 add/transaction requests.
+You can change the content of the request in request body.
+It will return "success" message.
+>
+14) Then send spend/rewards request.
+This will deduct 5000 points according to the logic discussed.
+It will return "transaction saved"
+>
+15) At last to see the updated balances of payers send get/balances request.
+It will show payers and their balances in response.

+And we are done!